OwenD-24/mysql-flask-app/README.md

 ### Application Workflow

 1. **Add Customer Transaction**: The user can input new transactions for customers, specifying details such as the customer’s name, amount, and payment status.
-2. **Create Payment Plan**: A payment plan can be added, specifying the total amount, monthly payments, and payment timeline.
-3. **Link Notes to Transactions and Payment Plans**: Collectors can create notes linked to specific customer transactions and payment plans, providing additional context or updates on the status of a payment or transaction.
+2. **Link Notes to Transactions and Payment Plans**: Collectors can create notes linked to specific customer transactions and payment plans, providing additional context or updates on the status of a payment or transaction.
-4. **View Dashboard**: The dashboard provides an overview of all customer transactions, payment plans, and notes.
+3. **View Dashboard**: The dashboard provides an overview of all customer transactions, payment plans, and notes.
 This allows the user to easily track progress and stay organized.

 ### Key Routes